gsquire/swell/README.md

 Currently, I build the project using 1.0.0-beta.4.
 Once the stable version is released I will use it, but I am sticking with beta now.

+You can define dynamic routes by using the endpoints and it's associated port as seen in the example below.
+This is a way to add some REST functionality to the server.
+Is it ideal?
+Probably not.
+But you can use any other process on the machine, open a port, and swell will send requests to it.

+Thus, it is language agnostic.
+I hope that is attractive at least.

 To run the server:
 ```sh
 cargo build --release